Escape Route (film): Production

-It was made at Walton Studios and on location around London, mostly in the City of London, at a time when there was still much bomb damage from the Second World War.
+The film was made at Walton Studios and on location around London, mostly in the City of London, at a time when there was still much bomb damage from the Second World War.
 American actress Coleen Gray was reported to have been cast opposite Raft, but the role was eventually played by the English star Sally Gray.
 It was one of several films made by British companies in connection with the low-budget American outfit Lippert Pictures, which distributed the film in the United States.
 It was made on a larger budget than most Lippert releases.

-Reception
+Critical reception

+Monthly Film Bulletin said "This is a poor imitation of an American type second-feature thriller, lacking originality, punch and even credibility, and ending with a near-ludicrous chase through deserted dockland."

+Kine Weekly said "The picture takes the longest route to its spectacular ending, but budding romance helps to colour the padding.
+Towards the end there is a sensational sequence in which two charred bodies are discovered in a burnt-out car and this sets the mood for the big scrap climax, and rovides additional compensation for rambling reliminaries.
+A lively finisher, and topical at that, the thriller unquestionably has popular appeal."

 The Los Angeles Times said the film was "so mysterious" the filmmakers "almost succeeded in keeping the story to themselves."

+The Radio Times Guide to Films gave the film 2/5 stars, writing: "George Raft gives a fair impression of a man who has had his arms welded to his sides in this dismissable quickie thriller.
+One of the handful of films Raft made in Europe after his Hollywood fortunes dipped, it's a lightweight affair."

+Leslie Halliwell said: "A moderate co-feature, as unremarkable as its plot."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", calling it: "Slow and hardly credible."

+Chibnall and McFarlane in The British 'B' Film wrote: "The film made outstanding use of London locations from the West End to docklands, but the suspense was not augmented by the emotional monotone of Raft's performance, which was as wooden as his floating namesake."